amiwm/amiwm/README.md

 * redsPL.

 ## Previous repositories

 Previously, amiwm was using bzr instead of git; The bzr repository can be found [here](http://mc.pp.se/bzr/amiwm/)

+This repository started as a fork from [https://github.com/sdomi/amiwm](https://github.com/sdomi/amiwm).

 ## License
 This project is published under a custom license - see [LICENSE.md](LICENSE.md) for details.